opendata-swiss/ogd-handbook-site/README.md

 # OGD Handbook Site #

-This repository contains web application source code for the **previous version of the OGD Handbook**, formerly hosted at http://handbook.opendata.swiss.
+This repository contains web application source code for the **previous version of the OGD Handbook**.
+For the current OGD Handbook code, see https://github.com/opendata-swiss/ogdch-handbook.

 This version of the Handbook site is currently deployed to http://opendata-swiss.github.io/ogd-handbook-site/pages/index for archiving.